stacks-network/sbtc-docs/src/tutorial.md

 }
 ```

 Next we need to create the `ConnectWallet.js` component.
-You can do that inside the `src/components` directory, which you'll probably also need to create as well.
+You can do that inside the `src/components` directory.

 Inside that file, we'll add the following.